Peanut-Butter-OSS/PDF-Marking-Tool/docs/Backlog.md

    - IMP-4
  - Technical considerations
    - Simple change to the finalisation function
  - Priority (1=Very High, 5=Very Low)
    - TODO

+### IMP-6 - O365 Power Automate flows for moving files between sharepoint and OneDrive of individual markers
+The current implementation of the marking tool relies heavily on a back-end workfloe implemented at Unisa.
+This workflow copies files up and down between the server and workstations of individual markers.
+While the solution works well, it is Unisa-specific.

+To create the posibility for decoupling, the file folders should be configurable in the marking tool itself (see IMP-1).
+Once this is implemented a range of commodity file synchronisation tools can be used to copy files from the local workstation to a server location. the most likely candidate would be Microsoft OneDrive.

+Assuming OneDrive is used to copy files between the marker's workstation and the server, all that remains is to create an automated workflow that distributes files to individual markers.
+Power Automate (part of the Office 365 family) will be an ideal too fot this solution.

+Realisation Notes
+ - Prerequisites:
+   - IMP-1
+ - Technical considerations
+   - Will require an institution with a deployment of SharePoint and O365
+ - Priority (1=Very High, 5=Very Low)
+   - TODO